 - Wherever possible using UK grown and sourced plant material

 The UK’s withdrawal from the European Union will provide an opportunity to revise its approach to plant health and focus on a system that meets the country’s needs.
-Brexit also provides an opportunity to review and understand how biosecurity is managed in countries known to have good standards, such as New Zealand.
+Brexit also provides an opportunity to review and understand how biosecurity is managed in countries known to have good standards, such as Australia and New Zealand.

 We’ve detailed below what we think policymakers must do, in coordination with industry, to ensure the sustainability of horticulture in the UK: